zenorocha/liferay-learn/docs/commerce/2.x/en/starting-a-store/adding-a-new-currency.md

 # Adding a New Currency

 Liferay Commerce pre-configures multiple currencies to be available for use, out-of-the-box.
 Store administrators can add a new currency if the store's home country's currency is not already listed.
-Please see the [Currencies Reference](./currencies-reference.md) first to learn how to enter specific values in the correct format.
+See the [Currencies Reference](./currencies-reference.md) on how to enter specific values in the correct format.

 To add a new currency: